goldbergyoni/nodebestpractices/sections/errorhandling/asyncerrorhandling.spanish.md

  > ……One of the best things about asynchronous, callback-based programming is that basically all those regular flow control constructs you are used to are completely broken.
 However, the one I find most broken is the handling of exceptions.
 Javascript provides a fairly familiar try…catch construct for dealing with exceptions.
 The problem with exceptions is that they provide a great way of short-cutting errors up a call stack, but end up being completely useless of the error happens on a different stack…

- > ……Una de las mejores cosas sobre la programación asíncrona, basada en callbacks es que basicamente todas esas construcciones de control de flujo a las que estás acostumbrado están completamente rotas.
+ > ……Una de las mejores cosas sobre la programación asíncrona, basada en callbacks es que básicamente todas esas construcciones de control de flujo a las que estás acostumbrado están completamente rotas.
 Sin embargo, la que encuentro más rota es el manejo de excepciones.
 Javascript provee una construcción bastante familiar de try…catch para manejar excepciones.
 El problema con las excepciones es que proveen una excelente forma de enviar errores hacia arriba en el stack de llamadas, pero termina siendo completamente inútil si el error ocurre en un stack diferente...